-We reiterate our recommendation that MPD continue working with DOJ to finalize the materials related to its PES as soon as possible.
+We reiterate our recommendation that MPD continue working with DOJ to finalize the materials related to its PES as soon as possible so that the approved program is in place in time for the FY 2006 performance evaluation cycle.

 VI.
 Training (MOA \P ¶ 119-148)